gooddata/ui-sdk-examples/sales-embedding-demo/CONFIGURATION.md

 ### Change the Domain and Workspace

-* Open sales-embedding-demo in VSCode
+* Open sales-embedding-demo folder in VSCode
   * If you don't know how, click [here](#opening-sales-embedding-demo-in-visual-studio-code) and then return back here
-* While in VSCode, click Go --> Go to File… and type in `constants` to open `src/constants.js` file
+* Open file `src/config.js` in VSCode
-* Change the value of `backend` to your domain (e.g. https://leilani.internal.gooddata.com)
+* Change the value of `domain` to your actual domain (e.g. https://leilani.internal.gooddata.com)
   * This can be whatever domain you want this Sales Embedding Demo to work against
   * By default it is https://e2e-demo28.na.gooddata.com, but you can change it to anything
   * You most likely want to change it to https://yourname.internal.gooddata.com